 Mediation involves formal back-and-forth conversation with the school.
 So it may help to work on your negotiation skills.
 Start by reading about

-strategies for informal negotiation.
+.
 It’s also important to practice.
 Read your opening statement out loud several times.
 Have a friend or an expert you trust play-act as the school officials.
 The more you practice, the more comfortable you’ll feel.

 9. Think about how the process could end up.